-To ensure you stay in the know about all the fabulous ways to find grants for women-owned businesses, what we are doing to support you, and how you can get involved, check your spam folder and add us to your contact list.
+To ensure you stay in the know about all our fabulous initiatives, what we are doing to support you, and how you can get involved, subscribe to our email list.
+Check your spam folder and add us to your contact list.

 DO YOU NEED FREE MONEY FOR YOUR BUSINESS, MISSION, CAUSE?
 There's a grant with your name on it!

 The American Rescue Plan Act of 2021 is a $1.9 trillion economic stimulus bill passed by the 117th United States Congress and signed into law by President Joe Biden on March 11, 2021, to speed up the United States' recovery from the economic and health effects of the COVID-19 pandemic and the ongoing recession.
 First proposed on January 14, 2021, the package builds upon many of the measures in the CARES Act from March and in the Consolidated Appropriations Act, 2021, from December.

 The American Rescue Plan includes tens of billions of dollars in aid for small businesses and not for profits whose bottom lines have been hard hit by the pandemic.

 Additional $15 billion to the Emergency Injury Disaster Advance/Grant program.